aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/README.md

 The following pre-requisites are needed to run this example:

+- You are using p4de.24xlarge instances with A100 80GB or newer, with at least 80GB of memory per GPU.
 - You have access to the base image [`nemofw-training`](https://registry.ngc.nvidia.com/orgs/ea-bignlp/containers/bignlp-training) is available through NVIDIA's open-beta [here](https://developer.nvidia.com/nemo-framework-open-beta).
 - Docker, [Enroot](https://github.com/NVIDIA/enroot) and [Pixys](https://github.com/NVIDIA/pyxis) installed on the cluster and available on all nodes.
 It is assumed you are using a Custom AMI ([example](../../2.amazon_machine_images))